Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/subdomain/comparing-subdomains/complexity.md

 - ## Core Subdomains

   Core subdomains are complex.
    They should be as hard for competitors to copy as possible the company’s profitability depends on it.
    That’s why strategically, companies are looking to solve complex problems as their core subdomains.

+  Complexity.
+A core subdomain that is simple to implement can only provide a shortlived competitive advantage.
+Therefore, core subdomains are naturally complex.
+  Continuing with the Uber example, the company not only created a new marketspace with ridesharing, it disrupted a decades-old monolithic architecture, the taxi indus‐ try, through targeted use of technology.
+By understanding its business domain, Uber was able to design a more reliable and transparent method of transportation.
+There should be high entry barriers for a company’s core business; it should be hard for competitors to copy or imitate the company’s solution

 - ## Generic Subdomains